core-coin/Xcb.Net/README.md

 var derivedPrivateKey = privateWallet.GetPrivateKey(20);

-// this private key derivation path will be "m/44'/654'/0'/0'/14/36/15" var derivedPrivateKey = privateWallet.GetPrivateKey(14,36,15);
+// this private key derivation path will be "m/44'/654'/0'/0'/14/36/15" var derivedPrivateKey = privateWallet.GetPrivateKey(14,36,15); // you can also pass "14/36/15"

+// you can get XcbECKey from a wallet directly too var xcbeckey = privateWallet.GetXcbECKey("14/36/15");

 //you can also get public key or address from private hd wallet
-// this public key derivation path will be "m/44'/654'/0'/0'/14/36/15" var derivedPublicKey = privateWallet.GetPublicKey(14,36,15);
+// this public key derivation path will be "m/44'/654'/0'/0'/14/36/15" var derivedPublicKey = privateWallet.GetPublicKey(14,36,15); // you can also pass "14/36/15"

 var networkId = 1;
-// this address derivation path will be "m/44'/654'/0'/0'/14/36/15" var derivedAddress = privateWallet.GetAddress(networkId, 14, 36, 15)
+// this address derivation path will be "m/44'/654'/0'/0'/14/36/15" var derivedAddress = privateWallet.GetAddress(networkId, 14, 36, 15) // you can also pass "14/36/15"

 // you can also have public hd wallet, which they only have access to public key and address not private keys